-Enter your email address to start your download.
+Sign up for our special content and email newsletters to access these documents.
 Once you’ve filled that in you can select whether you want your template as a PDF or a Word document and it will be with you in moments.

 However, since March 2015, for the purposes of exclusivity clauses, they have been defined as an employment or other workers contract, but one in which the employee is not guaranteed to be given any work by the business.

-At present, that there is no fixed answer to the issue of employment status of someone with working on a zero hours contract.
+At present, that there is no fixed answer to the issue of employment status of someone working on a zero hours contract.

 In the eyes of the law, their employment status depends on the other terms in their contract as well as how they work in practice, such as frequency of hours and type of work undertaken.

-The attached clause will often suggest that they are ‘workers’ rather than employees, although sometimes they will be classed as employees, especially if they work for you regularly and frequently for an extended period of time.
+The attached contract will often suggest that they are ‘workers’ rather than employees, although sometimes they will be classed as employees, especially if they work for you regularly and frequently for an extended period of time.